Simonx123/Simple-ToDo/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-Project Analysis
+## Project Analysis

 As part of your pre-work submission, please reflect on the app and answer the following questions below:

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

-The platform makes implementing user interfaces easy and friendly with lot of customization
+**Answer:** The platform makes implementing user interfaces easy and friendly with lot of customization

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 ArrayAdapter used by android helps to attach or present data from any data source to a UI element.
 Or can be said to return a view per data/object in a data source

-ConvertView track views that can be reuse, this helps to improve the performance of the app by ensuring better resource utilization.
+**Answer:** ConvertView track views that can be reuse, this helps to improve the performance of the app by ensuring better resource utilization.

 ## Notes